tjaart/fluent-defense/readme.md

 2. Include the using statement for the defensive extensions: `using Thorium.FluentDefense`

 ## A note about compatibility
 Note that this library is only supported on dotnet 6+ and will likely not be backward compatible in newer versions.
-If you would like multitargeting, you may contribute or request backward compat from me, for a reasonable fee.
+If you would like multitargeting, you may contribute or request backward compat from me.
+Since this is a hobby project, I cannot realistically support production usage besides my own.

 ## Example Code